Amplitude-Developer-Docs/amplitude-dev-center/docs/index.md

     ---

-    Amplitude Data lets you integrate, resolve and manage a complete, comprehensive view of your customer and product data.
+    Amplitude Data lets you collect and govern user data, build customer profiles with CDP integrated with analytics.

     [:octicons-arrow-right-24: See the Data docs](../data/)